 He held the position of General Music Director of Freiburg Opera between 1999 and 2003, and that of Musical and Artistic Director of the National Orchestra of Bordeaux Aquitaine between 2007 and 2013.
 As a guest conductor, he has in Germany conducted the Radio Orchestras of Baden-Baden and Freiburg, Stuttgart, and Bavaria, the Deutsche Kammerphilharmonie, Konzerthausorchester Berlin, Staatsoper Saarbrücken and Staatsoper Stuttgart.

 In France, he has worked at the Opera de la Bastille, Opera de Lyon, and the Orchestre Philharmonique de Radio France, and in the USA, the Symphony Orchestras of Baltimore, Dallas, Detroit, Indianapolis, Atlanta, Houston, New Jersey, the WPO, New York, and the Grant Park Festival, Chicago.
-In the U.K., English National Opera, Scottish Chamber Orchestra, and Royal Scottish Symphony, and the London Philharmonia.
+In the U.K., English National Opera, Scottish Chamber Orchestra, and Royal Scottish Symphony, the London Philharmonia and Chineke! at the BBC Proms.
 He is a regular guest of the Seoul Philharmonic Orchestra.

 Ryan now conducts worldwide as a freelancer, while dedicating himself to educational and community development work as Director of Trinidad and Tobago's recently founded Academy for the Performing Arts (NAPA) at the University of Trinidad and Tobago.
-He was recently announced as a 2017 Laureate of the prestigious Sabga Award for Excellence in the field of Arts and Letters.
+He was was also the 2017 Laureate of the prestigious Sabga Award for Excellence in the field of Arts and Letters.

 Officer, Order of Arts and Letters, France